 1. Walk whenever and wherever possible

-Remember that the average office worker's week is 85% inactive, so walk whenever and wherever possible (e.g. get off the train, bus, or Tube a couple of stops early to give yourself a good 30-minute walk to work three mornings a week, take the stairs at work and always walk up the escalators).
+Remember that the average office worker's week is 85% inactive, so walk whenever and wherever possible (e.g. get off the train, bus, or Tube a couple of stops early to give yourself a good 30-minute walk to work three mornings a week and always take the stairs at work).

 2. Find the exercise you love

 Find something active you enjoy that fits your lifestyle and aim to do this 2–3 times per week.
 The golden rule with exercise is consistency—if you don't like the exercise you have chosen and it doesn't fit your lifestyle, you just won't keep it up.

 Morning exercise is best for energy and burning calories, and people who exercise in the morning are always more consistent exercisers.
 Why?
 Because, more things can get in the way of your plans to exercise at lunchtime or in the evenings.
 So do 20–60 minutes of exercise at least three mornings per week—it doesn't matter what you do, as long as you're moving.